Deepak02VT/web-client-library/README.md

 ```

- WebClientConfiguration.setUp(this, 60, true).config() - if set then logging will enable
+   .enableLogging(true) - if set then logging will enable
 ```

 ## Connection time out for all HttpRequest

 ```

- WebClientConfiguration.setUp(this, connectionTimeOutInSec, true).config() - By default 10 sec
+ .connectionTimeOut(60) - By default 10 sec
 ```

 ## Header